Oct 30, 2020 (Updated Feb 26, 2021)

 If you want even more explanation, here’s the system as a diagram:

-It’s a coincidence that these conversion points exist.
-It’s an even greater coincidence that they divide the range of temperatures in a convenient way.
+It’s a coincidence that these conversion points exist—I found them by writing a program and searching for all the cases where this happen.
+It’s an very fortunate coincidence that they divide the range of temperatures in a convenient way.

 Range in C | Range in F | Description |